Salted Caramel Chocolate Chip Cheesecakes

 Here’s the fun part: homemade salted caramel.
 Salted caramel is like liquid candy.
 Sweet, sticky, salted, sugary candy.
 Having a standard salted caramel recipe under your belt is priceless.
 With my salted caramel recipe, you’ll be an expert in no time, I promise.
 (And you’ll want to pour the caramel on top of everything you eat, I promise.)

 Drizzle the salted caramel on top of each cheesecake.
 Some of your cheesecakes may slightly sink down.
 There are a variety of reasons why the centers may sink.
-Over-mixing the eggs, not using a water bath, etc. That’s ok with these cheesecakes.
+Over-mixing the eggs, not using a cheesecake water bath, etc. That’s ok with these cheesecakes.
 You want a slight sink in the center so you have a place for the salted caramel.
-When it comes to full-sized cheesecakes, you want to be a little more aware of sinkage-prevention.
+When it comes to full-sized cheesecake, you want to be a little more aware of sinkage-prevention.

 Enjoy your new favorite way to eat cheesecake!
+But if you need more ways to enjoy cheesecake, here are a few other tasty options:

 Print